“The human brain is special. Just not that special.” —Peter Aldhous

 Other traditions in the animal world seem more bizarre than functional, and in that regard even more like human culture.
 Anthropologist Susan Perry, director of the Lomas Barbudal Monkey Project in Costa Rica, has studied an interesting cultural tradition in white-faced capuchin monkeys.
 One group of capuchins has developed a propensity for probing the eyeballs of other monkeys with their fingers up to the first knuckle.
 These odd eye-poking sessions can last up to an hour.
 The practice appears to be uncomfortable for the recipient, but the monkey makes no attempt to remove their buddy’s finger.
 Perry suggests the behavior may be a kind of test of friendship, like a monkey “trust-fall.”
 The reason for this bizarre cultural tradition, however, remains an open question.

 Human belief is quite powerful and often hard to change.
 The placebo effect demonstrates this nicely.
 In one study, 13 boys who reported being highly allergic to Japanese lacquer trees were told that their arms were being brushed by the poison-ivy-like leaves.
 In reality, those leaves were from a harmless plant.
 And yet all 13 boys experienced a reaction to the harmless plant.
 What’s more, the irritating lacquer leaves were rubbed on the other arm, and only two boys experienced a reaction.
 Such is the power of human belief.
 Our cultural beliefs are even stronger and are reinforced daily.
-Think about your own beliefs about subjects like wearing clothes, gun control, how children should be raised, or belief in a particular god.
+Think about your own beliefs about subjects like wearing clothes, gun control, or how children should be raised.
 People can live their entire lives without recognizing that their unshakeable beliefs come from their culture, and are continuously reinforced by stories, rituals, and interacting with like-minded people.
-Cultural beliefs are so strong that people sometimes kill or are willing to die for them, and sometimes they are willing to put their own children in jeopardy for them.
+Even businesses have their own mini-cultures.
+As management consultant and author Peter Drucker Cultural puts it, “Culture eats strategy for breakfast,” meaning businesspeople ignore their company’s culture at their own peril.
+Beliefs are so strong that people sometimes kill or are willing to die for them, and sometimes they are willing to put their own children in jeopardy for them.
 It is only when you look outside your own culture that you see outside the small box of belief and meaning that is your culture.
 Indeed, many people never step foot outside the box.

 Cooperation and Reciprocity